ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Examples of visibility control

-* Hiding the set of routes which have a value of UNTRAVERSABLE - routes that are non-current or that can only be traversed by crossing a non-current route - for example: routes into and from EVEL certification.
+* Hiding the set of routes which have a value of UNTRAVERSABLE - routes that are not current - for example: the route into EVEL certification.

-* Hiding the set of business steps which have a value of NOT CURRENTLY ACTUALISABLE - steps that can only be reached by crossing a non-current route - for example: steps describing the outcomes of EVEL certification, regardless of whether those steps have already been actualised.
+* Hiding the set of business steps which have a value of NOT CURRENTLY ACTUALISABLE - steps whose input route has a value of UNTRAVERSABLE - for example: steps describing the outcomes of EVEL certification, regardless of whether those steps have already been actualised.

 * Hiding the set of routes which have a value of FALSE - any routes that cannot yet be traversed - for example: routes to the question being put on an approval motion where no such motion has yet been tabled.